- Education and Science»

 It is easy, viewed in a cynical sense, to believe those former patients who bring medical malpractice claims are seeking a windfall.
 The doctor against whom they are bringing a claim may be forced, via a legal conviction or peer review, to forfeit the license to practice for a specified time, or accept complete revocation.
 The patient may then receive a substantial financial settlement.
 The doctors and institutions below are listed in no particular order.

-1. Dr. Harold Shipman: a killer of patients by deliberate overdoses of diamorphine
+1. Dr. Harold Shipman: killer of Patients by deliberate Overdosing

 Shipman, born on January 14 1946, is believed to have killed more than 250 patients.
 At no point did he acknowledge even the slightest error of judgement.
 Hence, those who have studied his case have been left only with speculation as to his motives.